 Baby and child casting gallery

-This gallery contains just a small portion of the many thousands of baby and child hand and foot casts we have created over the years.
-For a general price guide for our most popular poses and finishes please scroll down to the button at the bottom of the page.
-Please note that you are not limited by the finishes, styles and poses you see in this gallery as our service is truly bespoke and we are very happy to research and source new options.
-We offer luxury gift packages and gift vouchers if you are struggling to make your mind up from the many existing finishes and display options we already have.
+This gallery contains just a few of the many hundreds of baby and child hand and foot casts we have created over the years.
+You are not limited by the finishes, styles and poses you see in this gallery.
+We offer luxury gift packages and gift vouchers if you are buying this service as a present.
 Please note, for sibling hand clasps, parent or grandparent with child hand clasps or other family groups we have a separate gallery where you can see many popular examples.
 If you have questions or worries about the process, feel free to contact us any time, but you may find all the answers you need on our FAQ page.
+For a general price guide for our most popular poses and finishes please scroll down to the button at the bottom of the page.

 - Every parent knows how precious those first few years together are, and how alarmingly quickly they pass.
 Before you know it, your babe-in-arms will be demanding the latest designer trainers and asking to borrow the car; so why not preserve the precious moment in time when you were the most important person in their life?

 - Each cast is unique, and yet so recognisable and dear to you.
 These moments in time will soon pass and be forgotten.
 Which one will you choose to immortalise in lasting sculpture?
 As wonderful as baby photos and videos always are, you cannot pick them up and turn them round in your hand to re-experience the finest detail right down to the texture of your baby's skin at that early age.